Y0Coss/docs-fork/pages/manage_and_operate/observability/logs_data_platform/visualization_opensearch_dashboards/guide.en-gb.md

 ### Access your OpenSearch Dashboards instance

-To create your OpenSearch Dashboards instance, click on OpenSearch Dashboards tab, Click on `Add a instance`{.action}, put a description and click on **Order** to launch the creation of your instance.
+To create your OpenSearch Dashboards instance, click on OpenSearch Dashboards tab, click on `Add a instance`{.action}, put a description and click on **Order** to launch the creation of your instance.
 Your instance will be created and delivered in approximately 20 minutes.

 ![osd creation](images/osd_created.png){.thumbnail}